openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 ### Resetting Lost Password

-Files containing user and machine settings are located in the hidden `.openbroadcaster` folder within the users home directory.
-The __Admin Tab__ provides utilities for backup and restoration of user settings.
-To reset admin or lost passwords may be recovered by editing the sqlite DB file  __settings.db__  or simply deleting it and restarting obplayer.
-On restart obplayer will recreate this DB with default values.
+Files containing user and machine settings are located in the hidden Default directory '~/.openbroadcaster' folder within the users home directory.
+__Admin Tab__ provides utilities for backup and restoration of user settings.
+To reset admin or lost passwords may be recovered by editing the sqlite DB file  __settings.db__  or simply deleting it and restarting OBPlayer.
+On restart OBPlayer will recreate this DB with default values.

 __data.db__ contains a copy of media and schedule for the period identified by the sync buffer (default 24 hours).
 From OBPlayer dashboard >Admin `Delete data.db and Restart` to purge db forces a refresh of schedules and media according to the current sync settings.
 Useful when changing backend services.